dev-paulL/recipe-page/notes.md

-+read about list styling
++ read about list styling
-+read about tables
++ read about tables